-On January 16, the Treasury and IRS released proposed regulations (REG-153656-03) regarding internal use software ("IUS") expenditures as related to the Section 41 Research & Development ("R&D") tax credit.
-The proposed regulations contain several important changes related to claiming the R&D tax credit for IUS expenditures.
+On October 3rd, 2016, the Treasury and IRS released final regulations regarding Internal Use Software ("IUS") expenditures as related to the Section 41 Research & Development ("R&D") tax credit.
+These final regulations contain several important changes related to the definition of IUS, the definition of "high threshold of innovation", and offer additional guidance for claiming the R&D tax credit for IUS expenditures.
+Overall, these regulations provide welcomed clarity to a long controversial area, which should encourage taxpayers to explore the opportunity of claiming R&D tax credits.

-First, the regulations clarify the definition of internal use software.
-According to the regulations, IUS is defined as software developed by the taxpayer for general and administrative functions.
-These general and administrative functions are limited to human resource management, financial management, and support services.
-Further, software developed by the taxpayer that enables the taxpayer to interact with third parties, allows third parties to initiate functions or review data on the taxpayer's system, or is otherwise commercially sold, leased, licensed, or marketed to third parties is not classified as IUS.
-This distinction is important since software developed by the taxpayer that is considered to be IUS must meet the three-part high threshold of innovation test in addition to the four-part test in order to qualify for the R&D tax credit.
+The regulations clarify the definition of internal use software.
+IUS is now defined as software developed by the taxpayer for general and administrative functions that facilitate or support the conduct of the taxpayer's trade or business.
+These general and administrative functions are limited to human resource management, financial management, and support services functions.
+This is to be distinguished from commercial software, which is developed to be commercially sold, leased, licensed, or otherwise marketed to third parties, and software that is developed to enable a taxpayer to interact with third parties or to allow third parties to initiate functions or review data on the taxpayer's system.
+This updated definition of IUS removes a significant amount of ambiguity that existed for taxpayers, particularly software as a service and online retailer companies.
+This distinction is important since software developed by the taxpayer that is considered to be IUS must meet the additional three-part high threshold of innovation test in addition to the four-part test in order to qualify for the R&D tax credit.

-Next, to meet the high threshold of innovation, the developed internal use software must be innovative, the development must involve significant economic risk, and the software must not be commercially available to the taxpayer.
-The proposed regulations clarify that internally developed software is considered innovative if the development would result in a substantial and economically significant reduction in cost, improvement in speed, or other measurable improvement.
+To meet the high threshold of innovation test, the developed internal use software must be innovative, the development must involve significant economic risk, and the software must not be commercially available to the taxpayer.
+The final regulations clarify that internally developed software is considered innovative if the development would result in a substantial and economically significant reduction in cost, improvement in speed, or other measurable improvement.
 The regulations also reiterate that significant economic risk exists only if the taxpayer commits substantial resources to the development and the likelihood that such resources will be recovered within a reasonable period of time is substantially uncertain.
-In defining substantial uncertainty, the proposed regulations note that the uncertainty must relate to the capability or methodology, but not the appropriate design of the business component to create a higher threshold for eligibility than Congress originally intended for IUS.
+In defining substantial uncertainty, the final regulations note that the uncertainty must relate to the capability or methodology, but not the appropriate design of the business component to create a higher threshold for eligibility than Congress originally intended for IUS.